jfspps/howtos/DataStructuresAndAlgorithmsinC++/7_Static_variables_and_methods.md

 int temp =  ClassName::staticIntMember;
 ```

-Of course, static methods can be called in reference to a specfic instance:
+Of course, static methods can be called in reference to a specific instance:

 ```cpp
 objectName::staticFunction();